-These securities offer a fixed or floating rate of dividends with an option of earning higher returns through future growth prospects if converted into common stocks.
+These securities offer a fixed or floating rate of dividends with the option of earning higher returns through future growth prospects if converted into common stocks.

 Type #3 – Capital Notes

 These are generally debt securities that have equity-like features.
-Unlike convertibles, investors usually don’t get their investments converted into stock but gets stock-like features that are embedded into the notes itself.
+Unlike convertibles, investors usually don’t get their investments converted into stock but get stock-like features that are embedded into the notes themselves.
 For e.g. subordinated debt securities, Knock-out debt securities, perpetual debt securities, etc.

 Risks Involved with Hybrid Securities

-We will look at some of the risk involved with hybrid Securities.
+We will look at some of the risks involved with hybrid Securities.

 #1 – Trigger Events

-There are certain scenarios which are coined as “Trigger Events”, that defines if security will undertake their intended mechanism or not.
+There are certain scenarios that are coined as “Trigger Events”, that defines if security will undertake their intended mechanism or not.
 For example:

 - Loss of earnings can cause interest payments to defer and can drastically affect the expected returns from that security.